 squats after myositis ossificans

-Generally, we recommend exercise in strength training and aerobic conditioning.
+Generally, we recommend both strength training and aerobic conditioning.

-Symptom improvement occurs from lowering chronic inflammation in the body and weight loss and muscle strength gain.
-In addition, strengthening the muscles around the knee helps offload the knee and reduce pressure on the joint.
+Symptom improvement results from reduced chronic inflammation, weight loss, and increased muscle strength.
+Additionally, strengthening the muscles around the knee helps offload the joint and reduce pressure on it.
 Finally, studies suggest combining gym, Pilates, yoga, and Tai Chi is the most effective for improving pain and function.

 Generally, exercise works best for the following:

-• Younger patients, although older patients, still benefit.
+• Younger patients, as well as older patients, still benefit.

 • Knee arthritis.
-There are over 50 high-level studies showing exercise works in knee arthritis.
+There are over 50 high-level studies demonstrating that exercise is an effective way to manage knee arthritis.

 • An exercise program that follows the American College of Sports Medicine guidelines.
-So, we combine aerobic, resistance training, and balance exercises with strength training progression.
+We combine aerobic, resistance training, and balance exercises with progressive strength training.
 Generally, the stronger you get, the better.
-Also, a supervised program with a personal trainer works best.
+Additionally, a supervised program with a personal trainer is most effective.

-Also, you may need to modify your existing exercise.
-For example, consider adjusting the impact activity and replacing it with non-impact or low-impact activities such as swimming, cycling, rowing, cross-country skiing, yoga, and Pilates.
-In addition, a recent study found that Tai Chi improves quadriceps strength in elderly patients.
+Additionally, you may need to modify your existing exercise routine.
+For example, consider replacing the impact activity with non-impact or low-impact activities such as swimming, cycling, rowing, cross-country skiing, yoga, and Pilates.
+Additionally, a recent study found that Tai Chi enhances quadriceps strength in older adults.

 Braces

-Supportive devices can reduce the load on joints and help you stay active.
+Supportive devices can help reduce joint load and enable you to remain active.
 Examples include knee braces, walkers, and shoe inserts.

-A new shoe insert called APOS therapy has recently gained NICE recommendations for treating severe knee arthritis.
-These particular shoes have unique rounded pods fitted to the undersurface of the shoe.
-We think APOS therapy reduces knee pain by changing the forces on the foot and knee and correcting abnormal walking patterns.
-NICE highlighted that clinical evidence from a high-quality trial improves knee pain and function compared to a sham device.
-The cost for the footwear and associated treatment from trained professionals is estimated at £875 per person.
+A new shoe insert, APOS therapy, has recently received NICE recommendations for the treatment of severe knee arthritis.
+These shoes have unique rounded pods on the undersurface.
+We hypothesise that APOS therapy alleviates knee pain by modifying forces at the foot and knee and correcting abnormal walking patterns.
+NICE highlighted that clinical evidence from a high-quality trial shows improvements in knee pain and function compared to a sham device.
+The cost of the footwear and associated treatment provided by trained professionals is estimated at £875 per person.

 Supplements